Sophia Kiely

-Sophia Elsie Kiely (born 2000) is an English Olivier Award-winning child actress who played the title role in Matilda the Musical.
-Kiely shared the role with Cleo Demetriou, Kerry Ingram, and Eleanor Worthington Cox.
+Sophia Kiely (born 2000) is an English actress.
+She is known for playing the title role in Matilda the Musical (2011).
+Kiely shared the role with Cleo Demetriou, Kerry Ingram, and Eleanor Worthington Cox, all of whom won the Olivier Award in 2012.

 Career

 Kiely played Matilda at the Cambridge Theatre in the West End debut of Matilda the Musical.
 After rehearsing the show since August, she made her debut on 27 October 2011.
 In April 2012 Sophia won an Olivier Award for Best Actress in a Musical along with her co-stars.
 She made a special appearance as Matilda for West End Live in Trafalgar Square, performing "Naughty".

 Kiely graduated with a Master's in Mathematics from the University of St Andrews in June 2023.
 She was a member of the University's improvised theatre group and received Piano Scholarships.